saoirse-defi/CI-MS3-hashboard/README.md

 ##### Tier Structure

-Limit the user to a set number of blockchain searches & favourited transactions.
+Limit the user to a set number of blockchain searches & favourite transactions.
 This will incentivise active users to upgrade to the premium tier.

 Premium tier users will have unlimited access to search and adding favourite transactions.